Updated on 10/23/2019 Originally posted on 4/28/2018

 According to a report by Moody’s, “companies selling VA’s with guarantees misestimated and underpriced” the product.
 The mistake “forced insurers to take significant, unexpected earnings charges and write-downs.”
 (2)

 Lincoln’s offer is the first enriched buyback offer we have seen for life insurance policies.
 Some policies offer a contractual return of premium or enhanced value to surrender a policy at specified points in the future, but we have never received an unsolicited offer.

-According to information from the carrier’s FAQ, the offer is being extended to those policy holders who have “stopped making regular payments” on their policy, and it is determined by a formula based on policy “cash surrender value, the length of time…[the]policy would remain active without future premium payments, and an actuarial calculation incorporating mortality and interest assumptions.”
+According to information from the carrier’s FAQ, the offer was being extended to those policy holders who have “stopped making regular payments” on their policy, and it is determined by a formula based on policy “cash surrender value, the length of time…[the]policy would remain active without future premium payments, and an actuarial calculation incorporating mortality and interest assumptions.”

 Like carriers offering variable annuity buybacks, Lincoln will be helped by releasing reserves tied to the policies.
 According to the FAQ, “Lincoln must hold financial reserves in accordance with statutory and accounting regulations.”
 If a policy owner surrenders the policy, “Lincoln would no longer be responsible for the death benefit on the policy, allowing the release of these financial reserves and redeployment of the funds for a different use.
 This option could be mutually beneficial to both you and Lincoln.”